mileserickson/docker-jupyterlab/README.md

 Use at your own risk.

+## Prerequisites

+* Docker

 ## Instructions

 Steps to success:

 ### 1. Open a Terminal.

-Use Git Bash (not `cmd` or Powershell) if you're on a Windows machine.
+On a Linux or Mac computer, this will be your normal Terminal application.
+If you're on a Windows machine, please use Git Bash (not Command Prompt or PowerShell).

 ### 2. Fork and clone the repository.

 `git clone git@github.com:your_username/docker-jupyterlab` (Note: If you have have not yet GitHub configured to use SSH, replace `git@github.com:` with `https://github.com/`.)

-### 4. Change into this repository's directory.
+### 3. Change into this repository's directory.

 `cd docker-jupyterlab`